cbdefontenay/Runorna/README.md

-# Runorna - Developer-Centric Note Taking
+# Runorna - Code Note Taking Desktop App

 A minimalist note-taking app designed specifically for developers to organize and manage code snippets with ease.